-- 1. Go to the PICTURE: Advanced menu and highlight 3D Color Management. - Press MODE/ENTER and the 3D Color Management page displays. - 3.
-Highlight Primary color and press ◀/▶ to select a color from among Red, Green, Blue, Cyan, Magenta and Yellow. - Press ▼ to highlight Hue and press ◄ / ► to select its range.
+- 1. Go to the PICTURE: Advanced menu and highlight 3D Color Management. - 2.
+Press MODE/ENTER and the 3D Color Management page displays. - Highlight Primary color and press ◀/► to select a color from among Red, Green, Blue, Cyan, Magenta and Yellow. - Press ▼ to highlight Hue and press ◄ / ► to select its range.
 Increase in the range will include colors consisted of more proportions of its two adjacent colors.

-Please refer to the illustration to the right for how the colors relate to each other image immediately.
+Please refer to the illustration to the right for how the colors relate to each other.
+For example, if you select Red and set its